By Steve Laser and Nahoko Osuka reporting from Nagoya, Japan

 For more information on the Toyota Voxy, visit the Toyota consumer website in Japan.

 Sharp-eyed readers may notice that photography for our walkaround video was made in one of the parking lots for the Nagoya Castle complex, a major tourist attraction in the city, and a remarkably beautiful place to visit any time of the year.
-Watch for our upcoming story and video tour of Nagoya Castle.

 Today’s modern castles are located in the downtown business district of Nagoya-shi (Nagoya City).
 The skyscrapers made our editor feel a bit homesick for Los Angeles.
 By the way, do you know that Nagoya has been a sister city of Los Angeles since 1959?